 - Don’t skip the toasting.
 This will give not just the nuts, but the ramen noodles, as well, a nice toasty flavor.

-- Or, instead of tossing the noodles and nuts, you can also brown them in butter.
+- Brown the noodles in butter.
 Melt butter in a large skillet over medium heat.
 Sauté the crushed ramen noodles, almonds, and sunflower seeds until golden brown.

 - No apple cider vinegar?
 Other mild vinegar such as rice wine vinegar or white wine vinegar will work, too.